top of page

 At EssaysElevate, we help applicants strategically assess whether the optional essay adds clarity or creates clutter.

-If you’re not sure whether your GPA, job gap, or test score needs an explanation—or how to frame it with maturity—Let’s have a quick review and make that decision together.
+If you’re uncertain whether your GPA, job gap, or test score needs an explanation—or how to frame it with maturity—Let’s have a quick review and make that decision together.

 Explore our Application Clarity Services or Book a Free Optional Essay Review Call today.